Oneflow-Inc/oneflow-documentation/en/docs/parallelism/02_sbp.md

-# Consistent View in Cluster
+# CONSISTENT VIEW

 The concept of **consistent view** in OneFlow is introduced to simplify distributed training.
-In a nutshell, the cluster is abstracted as a “Supercomputing Device” under OneFlow consistent view.
+In short, the cluster is abstracted as a "Super Computing Device" under OneFlow consistent view.

-Instead of caring about the details of computing and communication in a cluster, users can program like on a single machine single card, and OneFlow can train the model in a distributed way.
+Instead of caring about the details of computing and communication in a cluster, users can program like on a single node, and OneFlow can train the model in a distributed way.

 ![consistent view](./imgs/consistent-view.png)

-OneFlow consistent view relies on several important concepts: **Placement**, **SBP**, and **SBP Signature**.
+OneFlow's consistent view relies on several important concepts: **Placement**, **SBP** and **SBP Signature**.

 ## Placement

-The Tensor under OneFlow consistent view has a `placement` attribute, specifies which physical device the Tensor is placed on.
+The Tensors of OneFlow has a `placement` attribute in consistent view; the `placement` specifies which physical device the Tensor is placed on.

 OneFlow will automatically number the devices in the cluster.
 For example, if there are four hosts in a cluster and each host has eight cards, then the four hosts correspond to ID: 0,1,2,3.
 The cards on each host correspond to numbers 0 to 7.
 To place a Tensor on the first four cards on machine 0, simply configure: `placement("cuda", {0: [0, 1, 2, 3]})`.